kumahq/kuma-website/app/_src/guides/transition-to-the-new-policies.md

 ### TrafficRoute -> MeshTCPRoute

 It's safe to simply remove `route-all-default` TrafficRoute.
-Traffic is going to flow through the system even if there are no either TrafficRoutes or MeshTCPRoutes/MeshHTTPRoutes.
+Traffic will flow through the system even if there are neither TrafficRoutes nor MeshTCPRoutes/MeshHTTPRoutes.

 {% warning %}
 Ensure that TrafficRoute is the last policy deleted when removing older policies.